eReverter/ecoforecast/README.md

 - The Naive Baseline model showed unexpectedly high effectiveness, indicating predictable patterns in the energy surplus data.
 - Boosting models excelled in the forecasting approach, highlighting the challenge of direct country prediction.
-- The LSTM model, while underperforming, points to the potential need for deeper architectures or more data in deep learning approaches.
-The variance in its performance is too high depending on the hyperparameters chosen (in some configurations it reached an f1 score of 0.8).
+- The basic LSTM model, completely underperforming, points to the potential need for a tailor made architecture, more data, and of course, more time invested in optimizing it.
+The variance in its performance is too high depending on the chosen hyperparametrs.

 ---